 - Install the latest downloaded driver software on your PC and restart windows.

 - Check there are no more BSOD on your System.

 Note: On device manager, if you notice any driver software with a yellow triangle mark you must update or reinstall the driver software for this.

 In addition, If you know how to open your tower case in your desktop then you could probably check the card physically to see if it is plugged in properly and is not damaged from anywhere.

 Install Latest Windows Updates

-Install latest windows updates, as Microsoft regularly release patch updates to fix security bugs and problems and may the latest update contains the bug fix that causing video scheduler internal error for you.
-We recommend Check and install latest windows updates from
+Install latest windows updates, as Microsoft regularly releases patch updates to fix security bugs and problems and may the latest update contains the bug fix that causes video scheduler internal error for you.
+We recommend Check and install the latest windows updates.

 - Settings app by pressing Windows Key+I on your keyboard.